 After listening to that episode, I took immediate action and made over $500 in my first 30 days selling on Amazon.
 I was hooked and have continued experimenting with selling toys, groceries, health & beauty products, electronics, and much more.

-Nick’s Notes: I love how Travis took action and saw immediate results, where I listened to the same episode, thought it sounded interesting, and did nothing about it.
-(Well, I forwarded it to a couple bargain-hunting friends.)
+Nick’s Notes: I love how Travis took action and saw immediate results, where I listened to the same episode, thought it sounded interesting, and did nothing about it, other than forwarding it to a couple bargain-hunting friends.)

 What I love about this program is it is easy to understand, there is almost immediate gratification (which is key for me), and there is very little technical know-how involved.
 Now let me explain a little bit more in detail about you can start this side hustle.